CodeWithHeidi/Sprout/README.md

 (tentative) to do list

-- animated pandas in the footer?
+- fix the footer in some way

-- add questions on the FAQs page

 - make product images

-- cart page 😰
+- cart 😰

-- shift products (optional)

-- fa cart-plus icon not working on product 2a
+- background color on all pages